dwootton/vibe-widgets/README.md

 **→ Widgets That Talk to Each Other**
 Select points in one chart → instantly updates another.
 Paint terrain → watch it render in 3D.
 It's like your visualizations are texting each other.

-**→ Eat Any Data Format**
+**Universal Data Support**
-Pandas DataFrames?
-Obviously.
-But also: CSV, JSON, NetCDF, XML, PDF tables, seismic data (ISF), scraped web pages, live streams.
-If it's data, we'll visualize it.
+Works with DataFrames, CSV, JSON, NetCDF, XML, PDF tables, ISF seismic data, web pages, and more.
+Intelligent data loading handles format detection and preprocessing automatically.

-**→ Actually Custom Stuff**
-Not limited to "bar chart but blue this time."
-Want a 3D solar system?
-An interactive game board?
-A terrain painter?
-Just ask.
-The AI builds it from scratch.
+**Widget Composition**
+Create interactive dashboards where widgets communicate through a simple export/import system.
+Select data in one chart and watch others update instantly.

+**Highly Customizable**
+Not limited to standard charts.
+Generate 3D visualizations, interactive games, custom UI components, or anything React can render.

-**→ Smart Caching**
+**Smart Caching**
-Same description + data = instant load from cache.
-Different description = new widget, stored separately.
-It's like git for visualizations.
+Generated widgets are automatically cached.
+Same description and data structure loads instantly from disk without regenerating.

+**Multi-Model Support**
+Choose between Claude (Anthropic), GPT (OpenAI), Gemini (Google), or any OpenRouter-supported model.

 ---